 A systematic, intentional engagement plan targeting current members moves retention in the right direction.

 Engagement is a cultural shift.
 You need the right staff and an actionable plan, including goals and measures of success.
 Consider focusing on one or two areas to begin with.
 This gives staff the chance to learn, adjust, and see results—which will motivate them as you expand your engagement plan.
 Below are some suggested first steps.
-We’d love to hear what you think in the comments—where do you think you and your staff can have the greatest impact?
+Where do you think you and your staff can have the greatest impact?

 - NEW MEMBERS Being the new kid on the block is tough.
 Often times new members don’t know how to navigate the facility, use the machines, or find group exercise class offerings.
 This group needs a lot of attention for the first 90+ days if you want to keep them around.
 Come up with a systematic plan for at least the first 90 days that includes face-to-face conversations, phone calls to check-in, and automated emails at pre-designated milestones.